nomrsavage/Splatuner/README.md

 [ ] ~~The pitch. omg my ears.~~ uh no. not the pitch. idiot. but there are things that are kinda related to pitch that need fixing

 [-] I have just realized that the icon I am using is copyrighted.
-I will replace it in the next major update. ~~(this is big because a lot of places reference the files so replacing might be hard)~~ (HAHA SCREW YOU INSTALLER this may not be as hard)
+I will replace it as soon as i can... ~~(this is big because a lot of places reference the files so replacing might be hard)~~ (HAHA SCREW YOU INSTALLER this may not be as hard)

 [-] Functionality switches to control quality and automation.
-Kinda like additional command line arguments, but within a text file.
+Kinda like additional command line arguments, but within a text file. (more will be added)

 ## credits: